 Long half-life: the half-life of SPEARs is measured in days, providing prolonged exposure per dose and enabling more favorable clinical regimens

 Cell permeability: SPEARs are designed to enter the cell and are tunable for cytoplasmic vs. nuclear localization

 Blood-brain barrier permeability: enables treatment of tumors within the brain and central nervous system

-We discover SPEARs through our Peptide Antagonist Discovery System (PADS™), which is built on our team’s years of experience in peptide chemistry and molecular and cancer biology.
+We discover SPEARs through our Assay for Discovery of Antagonist Peptides based on Transcription (ADAPT™), which is built on our team’s years of experience in peptide chemistry and molecular and cancer biology.